StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The bucketing strategy of the asynchronous materialized view, in the form of `DISTRIBUTED BY HASH (k1[,k2 ...])
 [BUCKETS <bucket_number>]`.

+> **NOTICE**
+>
+> Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](../Data_distribution.md#determine-the-number-of-buckets).

 **refresh_moment** (optional)

 The refresh moment of the materialized view.
 Default value: `IMMEDIATE`.
 Valid values: